Nada Nadim Prouty

 Nada Nadim Prouty (née Al-Aouar; born c.
 1970) is a Lebanese former intelligence professional of Druze descent who worked in American counter-terrorism with the FBI and CIA.
 She worked on high-profile cases like the USS Cole bombing and was stationed in Baghdad during the Iraq War.
 She resigned after a government investigation into her brother-in-law, Talal Khalil Chahin, allegedly led to the discovery of her having committed immigration-related marriage fraud.
 Prouty claims she disclosed the sham marriage to the FBI when she applied, and the FBI has not denied this claim, stating simply the FBI "never condoned" the marriage.

-She was born into the Druze faith, which is often mistaken for being a sect of Islam.
+She was born into the Druze faith.
 Later in life, she converted to Catholicism.